 My name is Nicole Cassey, I’m a Mum, owner and founder of Bubbaroo.
 I was inspired by the experience with my first born Jacob to create Australia’s first swaddle product.
 I’m passionate about helping babies sleep so the whole family has peace of mind.
 I design and create beautiful and safe baby sleepwear for every step of baby’s sleep journey.
-Our ethos is very calm and nurturing with a soft gentle colour palette!
+Our ethos is about being very calm and nurturing!

-As a Mum myself safety is always at the forefront of my mind.
-We’re committed to communicating to parents and grandparents the SIDS safe sleeping recommendations to help reduce the risk of SIDS and Sudden Unexpected Deaths in Infancy (SUDI).
+As a Mum myself, safety is always at the forefront of my mind.
+Bubbaroo is committed to communicating the SIDS safe sleeping recommendations to parents and grandparents.
+Increased knowledge helps to reduce the risk of SIDS and Sudden Unexpected Deaths in Infancy (SUDI).
 It’s hard to refute that between 1989 and 2014, deaths from SIDS in Australia decreased by 80%.
-The decline is strongly linked to the public health campaign which promotes the importance of safe sleeping practices.
+The decline is strongly linked to the public health campaign which promoted the importance of safe sleeping practices.

 - Place your child on their back to sleep.
 The safest place for them to sleep is in a cot in a room with you for the first 6 to 12 months.

 - Do not smoke while you’re pregnant or after your baby is born, and do not let anyone else smoke in the same room as your baby.